 Every profession requires certain knowledge, skills and abilities to do the job.
 As a veterinarian, you should possess compassion, communication and decision-making skills, manual dexterity and, of course, a deep understanding of veterinary medicine.
 Most vets also have a genuine love of animals.

 To practice veterinary medicine, you will need to earn your DVM degree from an accredited institution such as Ross University School of Veterinary Medicine (Ross Vet).
 This degree typically takes four years to earn, but at Ross Vet, students can earn a DVM in just three years and three months.

 To get into a vet school, students should be graduates of a four-year university and have completed all vet school prerequisites.
 In some cases, a DVM program may accept applicants without undergraduate degrees.
 To be eligible for one of these special programs, you must pursue veterinary-related courses during the first two or three years of your undergraduate studies.

 Our article on Vet School Requirements to Know covers many of the things you’ll need to become an eligible applicant, including:

 - Veterinary professional experience

-- Letters of recommendation, and more!
+- Letters of recommendation

-Training required to become a veterinarian
+Training Required to Become a Veterinarian

-Students must complete a set number of required rotations that may include small and large animal medicine and surgery, radiology and imaging, anesthesiology, dermatology, emergency care, wildlife medicine, and cardiology.
-Students are also expected to complete elective rotations.
-After graduation, many veterinarians’ complete internships or residencies to gain additional training before starting their careers.
+Students must complete a set number of required rotations that may include small and large animal medicine and surgery, radiology and imaging, anesthesiology, dermatology, emergency care, wildlife medicine and cardiology.
+Students are also expected to complete elective rotations that may steer you toward a particular specialty.
+After graduation, many veterinarians complete internships or residencies to gain additional training before starting their careers.